-Paid Leave and WA Cares Fund laws have special provisions for certain employees covered by collective bargaining agreements (CBAs).
+Paid Leave and WA Cares laws have special provisions for certain employees covered by collective bargaining agreements (CBAs).

 Paid Leave: The CBA provision in the Paid Leave law expired December 31, 2023.
-This means that starting January 1, 2024, CBA-covered employees are treated as regular employees for Paid Leave.
+This means that as of January 1, 2024, unless otherwise excluded, CBA-covered employees are treated as regular employees for Paid Leave.

-WA Cares Fund: CBA-covered employees remain excluded from WA Cares Fund.
+WA Cares: CBA-covered employees remain excluded from WA Cares.
 Generally, these provisions only apply to CBAs that were in existence on October 19, 2017, and have not expired or been reopened or renegotiated in their entirety.